SuperOfficeDocs/superoffice-docs/docs/api/tutorials/minimal-csharp-app/partner-db-library.md

 ## CustomerDataSource class

 The `CustomerDataSource` class could not be more simple.
-Its sole responsibility is to read CustomerInfo data from, and save new CustomerInfo data to, an XML file.
+Its sole responsibility is to read CustomerInfo data from and save new CustomerInfo data to, an XML file.
 This project and data source classes are used by both the MVC website and the console application.

 [!include[ALT](./includes/customer-data-source.md)]